Executive Committee

 Jenny silva

-Jennifer is a retired entrepreneur and Ecommerce CEO.
+Jennifer is a retired entrepreneur and CEO.
 She ran Sheet Music Plus, a sheet music ecommerce site, for 10 years.
 She now spends her energy advocating for sustainability, transit, affordable housing and funding for education.
 She is the Board Chair for the Marin Environmental Housing Collaborative, a non-profit that advocates for affordable, enviornmentally sustainable housing in Marin.
 She serves on the Sausalito Pedestrian and Bike Committee.
-She is also the Board Chair for Kids Cooking for Life and is on the board of Teaching Lab.
+She is also on the boards for Kids Cooking for Life and Teaching Lab.
 She enjoys hiking, biking, and skiing, and serves as an Outings Leader for the Sierra Club.

 Sam Ruben